wagiminator/ATtiny13-TinyTacho/README.md

 A simple plausibility check can be carried out with the video method at lower speeds.
 More details can be found in Great Scott's video.
 In addition, the measured values can be compared with the manufacturer's specifications for the motor on which the RPM was measured.
 The TinyTacho passed both tests.

 ### Oscilloscope
 The voltage behavior at the cathode of the photodiode can be measured with an oscilloscope.
 First of all, it can be assessed here whether there is a uniform, clean and glitch-free wave, and thus whether a reasonable detection of the white stripe passing by is possible at all.
 The frequency of the wave measured on the oscilloscope then automatically indicates the number of revolutions per second.
 If you multiply this value by 60 you get the RPM and can compare this with the value displayed on the OLED.
-In all measurements, this value was within the theoretically predicted accuracy.
+In all measurements, this value was within the theoretically predicted accuracy (the oscillator of the ATtiny was not manually calibrated).

 ![scope1.png](https://github.com/wagiminator/ATtiny13-TinyTacho/blob/main/documentation/TinyTacho_scope1.png)
 ![scope2.png](https://github.com/wagiminator/ATtiny13-TinyTacho/blob/main/documentation/TinyTacho_scope2.png)